 So, don't expect a bonus if you recognize several of the signs mentioned above.
 It might be a cue to reassess your approach to work.

 Use these indicators not as a source of discouragement but as a roadmap for personal and professional growth.
-Improve your performance, and you soon could find yourself in a position to advance your career and move beyond living paycheck to paycheck.
+Improve your performance, and you might soon find yourself in a position to advance your career and move beyond living paycheck to paycheck.